PicoSearch

 Small pale-yellow flowers appear by the end of June and green berries by mid July.

-By the end of September the berries have swollen to a small blackcurrant or bilberry size, and turned dark grey to black.
+By the end of September the berries have swollen to a small blackcurrant or bilberry size, and turned to dark grey or black.

 In late autumn, the plants begin to die down, the berries to dry and the seeds look like black peppercorns.
 Throughout winter the madder bed looks dead, as if covered with straw.